-Our typical fee for an inspection is $350 (includes HST).
+Our typical fee for an inspection is $400.
 However, some factors will affect the fee.
+Always call for quotes on inspections as prices will vary.
 If you are comparing home inspection firms, the fee charged should not be the deciding factor unless the level of service offered is identical.
 Remember, you are considering a major purchase and your choice of home inspector should be based on getting the best value, not just the best price.

 What is included in the fee?

 - Complete home inspection conducted by an experienced professional.

 - Comprehensive electronic (PDF) written home inspection report.
 Reports also offered as a printed version (if required).